tymyrddin/purple/source/docs/audits/iso27001/map-room.md

 - Update after significant events (mergers, major incidents, strategic shifts)
 - Feed context changes into risk reassessment
 - Adjust ISMS scope or controls as context evolves

+A context document captures what the organisation believes about its environment.
+Those beliefs are assumptions, and some will be wrong.
+The climate analysis may describe the organisation as operating in a stable regulatory environment while enforcement patterns have quietly shifted.
+The internal culture assessment may describe security as a core value while the incident log tells a different story.
+Treat the context document as a set of propositions to test over time, not settled background information.
+When a risk materialises that the context analysis did not anticipate, that is not bad luck; it is evidence that a model was wrong, and the review cycle is the mechanism for correcting it.

 ### Example: Context analysis for a healthcare provider